OverstockMedici/pycoin/README.md

 ... with added Florincoin

+### Install a working version with this code (recommended).

+- `workon pycoin` # which requires virtualenvwrapper... optional, but a nice workflow if you don't want it installed globally
+- `python setup.py install` # or `develop` if you do development
+- `ku create -n XFL`

-### If you don't install `ku` on your path, here's a way to run the functions directly in a terminal.
+### Here's a hare-brained way to run the functions directly in a terminal.

 To experiment in a terminal, inside the top directory (with this README) run thus:
 `python - create -n XFL`